-6.5.4 Improved Security
+6.4.4 Improved Security

 Security will be ensured around the Houses through distribution of suitable security lights and presence of 24-hour security guards.
-In addition, CCTV cameras will be installed in every corner of the facility.
+This will lead to improvement in the general security in the surrounding area.

-6.6 Negative Environmental Impacts of Operational Activities
+6.5 Negative Environmental Impacts of Operational Activities

-6.6.1 Solid Waste Generation
+6.5.1Solid Waste Generation

 The project is expected to generate enormous amounts of solid waste during its operation phase.
 The bulk of the solid waste generated during the operation of the project will consist of paper, plastic, glass, metal, textile and organic wastes.
 Such wastes can be injurious to the environment through blockage of drainage systems, choking of water bodies and negative impacts on animal health.
+Some of these waste materials especially the plastic/polythene are not biodegradable may cause long-term injurious effects to the environment.
+Even the biodegradable ones such as organic wastes may be injurious to the environment because as they decompose, they produce methane gas, a powerful greenhouse gas known to contribute to global warming.

-6.6.2 Energy Consumption
+6.5.2 Energy Consumption